 - Add the water and stock, bring to a boil then reduce to a slow boil, and cook for 35 to 45 minutes.
-Different brands of black rice will have different cooking times, so start sampling at 30 minutes.
+Different brands of wild rice will have different cooking times, so start sampling at 30 minutes.
 Once the rice is no longer crunchy, remove from heat and drain.

 - Toast the pine nuts and almonds until just starting to brown.

 - Mash the roasted garlic and combine with the olive oil, sesame oil, apple cider vinegar, and lemon juice.
 Shake in a shaker and set aside.